 Art and Politics in the 1930s, Modernism, Marxism, Americanism (Midmarch Arts Press, 1999) looks at the interconnections of art and politics during the Depression years.
 It particularly analyzes unexpected intersections of the three themes in the title, with a focus on criticism by Elizabeth McCausland, Anita Brenner, Charmion Von Wiegand, Alfred Barr and finally, the emergence of Clement Greenberg in 1939.
 The crucial role of Communism in creating connections between art and politics both theoretically and in practice is another theme, as is the evolution of New Deal political art under the leadership of Holger Cahill.

 Art and Politics Now Cultural Activism in a Time of Crisis (Midmarch Arts Press 2011) analyzes activist art from 1999-2009, bringing an understanding of the historical trajectory of critical discourse on politicized art to developments in the early 21st century.

-Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, immigration, opposition to war, ravaging of the social safety net, Israeli/ Palestinian issues, and immigration/detention.
+Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, opposition to war, ravaging of the social safety net, Israeli/ Palestinian issues, and immigration/detention.